Be inspired, watch our St Ives harbour webcam!

-There is a huge art culture in St Ives, with dozens of art galleries and artist studios lining the cobbled streets where you can view local artists at work.
-The iconic Tate Gallery is located on the site of the former gas works, and features international modern and contemporary art exhibitions.
-The Barbara Hepworth Museum showcases some inspiring sculptures as well as paintings and drawings.
-If you would prefer to get more hands-on, book an art course with the St Ives School of Painting or try one of their drop-in life drawing sessions.
+With a huge art culture in St Ives, there are dozens of art galleries and artist studios lining the cobbled streets, you can even view local artists at work.
+Located on the site of the former gas works, the iconic Tate Gallery features international, modern and contemporary art exhibitions.
+The Barbara Hepworth Museum showcases inspiring sculptures, paintings and drawings.
+If you would prefer to get a more hands-on experience, you can book an art course with the St Ives School of Painting, or try one of their drop-in life drawing sessions.

-Boat trips run regularly from the harbour throughout summer where you can enjoy the views from a different angle.
+Boat trips run regularly from the harbour throughout the summer, where you can enjoy the views from a different angle.
 If you're lucky you may even see one of the 'resident' seals or view the dolphins at play.
-Read more on our blog: A trip to Seal Island

 Surfing & Watersports

 Holidays in St Ives are popular all year round.
-Whether enjoying a family summer holiday or out-of-season break, there's always something going on in St Ives.
+Whether enjoying a family summer holiday or an out-of-season break, there's always something happening in St Ives.

 Christmas & New Year's Eve in St Ives

-Visit during the festive period and you can watch Santa arriving on an RNLI lifeboat before switching on the Christmas lights.
-Soak up the atmosphere on New Year's Eve in St Ives and enjoy a spectacular firework display and a huge variety of fancy dress.
-Be warned though, as its gets extremely busy, so book tables in pubs and restaurants to avoid disappointment.
+Visit during the festive period and you can watch Santa arrive on an RNLI lifeboat, admire the magical lantern parade and join in with the big light switch on.
+Soak up the atmosphere on New Year's Eve in St Ives, where everyone dresses in fancy dress, and the evening ends with a spectacular firework display.
+Be warned though, it gets extremely busy so be sure to book tables in advance for pubs and restaurants to avoid disappointment.
 Read more about New Year's Eve in St Ives >

 Food and Drink Festival

-Held in the middle of May each year, the St Ives Food and Drink festival is the UK's only festival of this type to be held on a beach.
-With live music, a wide range of products from Cornwall's finest food producers, and demonstrations from some of the country's best chefs, this two-day event attracts both locals and visitors alike.
-Read more on our blog.
+Held on Porthminster beach in the middle of May each year, the St Ives Food and Drink festival is the UK's only festival of this type to take place on a beach.
+Enjoy live music, a wide range of products from Cornwall's finest food producers, and demonstrations from some of the country's best chefs.
+Held across two days, this event attracts both locals and visitors alike.

-Running for two weeks each year, St Ives hosts the ever-popular September festival.
-Perfect for the whole family, the festival includes live music, theatrical performances and comedy sketches.
+Running for two weeks each September, St Ives hosts the increasingly popular September Festival.
+The festival includes live music, theatrical performances and comedy sketches, with something suitable for the whole family.
 Browse the dozens of artist studios, take part in a theatrical workshop or just simply soak up the atmosphere on the harbour front.

 View all of our St Ives Cottages >